chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

   echo "region=<AWS-REGION>" >> ~/.aws/credentials
   ```

-- Have SSH Key Pair ready in AWS, so new VM's are created using that pair.\
+- Have SSH Key Pair ready in AWS so new VMs are created using that pair.\
   Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
-- We do not support passphrase for Private Key authentication.
+- We do not support passphrases for Private Key authentication.
-- Make sure that bastion machine should be in the same vpc as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Make sure that the bastion machine should be in the same vpc as mentioned in `config.toml`; otherwise, we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 - Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
 - Create the below attributes by following [this document.](/automate/managed_services/#enabling-opensearch-backup-restore)
   - `aws_os_snapshot_role_arn`
   - `os_snapshot_user_access_key_id`
   - `os_snapshot_user_access_key_secret`

   Add this to your `config.toml`

-- If you choose `backup_config` as `s3` then provide the bucket name to feild `s3_bucketName`.
-If `s3_bucketName` exist it is directly used for backup configuration and if it doesn't exist then deployment process will create `s3_bucketName`.
+- If you choose `backup_config` as `s3`, provide the bucket name to field `s3_bucketName`.
+If `s3_bucketName` exists, it is directly used for backup configuration, and if it doesn't exist, then the deployment process will create `s3_bucketName`.
-- We recommended to use `backup_config` to be set to `s3` at the time of deployment.
+- We recommended using `backup_config` to be set to `s3` at the time of deployment.

 {{< warning >}}

-- PLEASE DONOT MODIFY THE WORKSPACE PATH it should always be "/hab/a2_deploy_workspace"
+- PLEASE DO NOT MODIFY THE WORKSPACE PATH; it should always be "/hab/a2_deploy_workspace"
 - We currently don't support AD managed users in nodes.
-We only support local linux users.
+We only support local Linux users.
-- If you have configured sudo password for the user, then you need to create an environment variable `sudo_password` and set the password as the value of the variable.
+- If you have configured a sudo password for the user, you must create an environment variable `sudo_password` and set the password as the variable's value.
 Example: `export sudo_password=<password>`.
-And then run all sudo commands with `sudo -E or --preserve-env` option.
+And then, run all sudo commands with the `sudo -E or --preserve-env` option.
 Example: `sudo -E ./chef-automate deploy config.toml --airgap-bundle automate.aib`.
 This is required for the `chef-automate` CLI to run the commands with sudo privileges.
 Please refer [this](/automate/ha_sudo_password/) for details.

 {{< /warning >}}

 ### Run these steps on Bastion Host Machine

-1. Run below commands to download latest Automate CLI and Airgapped Bundle:
+1. Run the below commands to download the latest Automate CLI and Airgapped Bundle:

    ```bash
    #Run commands as sudo.